 To avoid side effects from Enbrel, your doctor will prescribe the smallest dose that’s effective for your condition.
 If you have questions about what your dosage should be, talk with your doctor or pharmacist.

-If you miss a dose of Enbrel, take it as soon as you remember.
+If you miss a dose of Enbrel, inject it as soon as you remember.
 However, if it’s almost time for your next dose, just skip the missed dose and give yourself your next injection at its regular time.
 You shouldn’t give yourself two injections at once to make up for a missed dose.
-This can raise your risk for serious side effects.
+This can increase your risk of serious side effects.

 To help make sure you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm, downloading a reminder app, or setting a timer on your phone.
 A kitchen timer can work, too.